Snitch (film): Plot

-John and Agent Cooper arrange for several wire taps.
-John drives to the pick-up point near the Mexican border.
-A rival gang ambushes the pick-up, but John escapes.
+John and Agent Cooper wire tap John's truck which he and Daniel drive to the pick-up point near the Mexican border.
+A rival gang ambushes the pick-up, but the drivers escape.
 This impresses cartel kingpin Pintera, whose men fight off the hijackers.
-John then makes the deal, delivering the drugs to Malik while under surveillance by Cooper.
-Malik mentions a meeting with cartel members above himself.

-Hoping to catch the higher priority targets, Cooper does not move to arrest Malik as agreed.
-Keeghan insists Cooper did the right thing and reneges on her promise to reduce Jason's sentence unless John cooperates in the second meeting.
-Outraged, he demands that Jason be released when the job is completed.
+John delivers the drugs to Malik while under surveillance by Cooper, and Malik tells him that higher ranking cartel members want to meet.
+Hoping to catch the higher priority targets, Cooper does not arrest Malik as agreed.
+John goes to Keeghan, outraged, but she insists Cooper did the right thing and reneges on her promise to reduce Jason's sentence unless John cooperates in the second meeting.

-Daniel learns of John's arrangement with the DEA and is furious, saying that the cartel will kill John, Daniel, and their families if they learn the truth.
-Both men send their families into hiding, then John meets with Pintera.
-He wants him to run nearly $100 million in drug profits into Mexico and, provided everything runs smoothly, offers John the prospect of regular runs for which he will be handsomely rewarded.
-Keeghan relishes the prospect of arresting such a high-profile dealer, but Cooper has a change of heart and tries to talk John out of doing the run, suspecting the cartel will kill him afterwards.
+Daniel learns of John's arrangement with the DEA and furiously tells John that the cartel will kill both of them and their families if they learn the truth; both men send their families into hiding.
+John meets with Pintera who tells John his next job is to transport cash to Mexico.
+Keeghan relishes the prospect of arresting such a high-profile cartel leader and agrees to release Jason immediately upon arresting Pintera.
+But Cooper has a change of heart and tries to talk John out of doing the run, suspecting the cartel will kill him afterwards.

 John devises a plan to free himself and Daniel from both the government and the cartel.
-During the run, he is able to escape Cooper's surveillance.
+During the run, he switches trucks to escape Cooper's surveillance before picking up the cash.
 At the same time, Daniel sneaks into Malik's house, killing his guards and mortally wounding him.
 Before dying, Malik reveals Pintera's cell phone number to Daniel.

-John calls Cooper and has him track both his new cell phone and Pintera's phone, effectively giving Cooper both the money and the kingpin at once.
-The cartel realizes both that John's son is Jason and he is an informant which leads them on a highway chase and shootout before escaping.
+John calls Cooper and has him track both his and Pintera's phones, effectively giving Cooper both the money and the kingpin at once.
+The cartel realizes that John's son is Jason and that he is an informant which leads them on a highway chase and shootout before John escapes.

 The cartel members and the money are seized by Cooper's men.
 Pintera is surrounded by federal agents and surrenders because his young son is with him.
-John leaves a large federal reward check that he received for the capture of Pintera for Daniel.
-Jason is released, while John and his family go into the witness protection program.
+John leaves the large federal reward check that he received for the capture of Pintera for Daniel.
+Jason is released, and John and his family go into the witness protection program.